-It can be extremely frustrating to have hired a contractor with a seemingly mutual understanding of the task to be performed, only to see that the contractor isn't fulfilling the promises made.
-Sometimes, the contractor fails to fulfill that promise because of circumstances outside of his or her control – for example, a lack of available supplies or a negligent subcontractor who has caused delays.
+Sometimes, the contractor fails to fulfill that promise because of circumstances outside of his or her control; for example, a lack of available supplies or a negligent subcontractor who has caused delays.
 Other times, though, the contractor really is to blame, perhaps because of having hired unqualified workers or made needless errors in ordering supplies.

-How should you handle a situation where your contractor clearly isn’t living up to the terms of your bargain?
 Running to court should not be your first step.
-Rather, the first step should be a conversation.
-If you haven't done so already, then politely, but firmly, remind the contractor what was promised.
-Have your contractor explain, from their perspective, what the problem is.
+A simple but serious conversation might ultimately more productive.
+Politely but firmly remind the contractor what was promised.
+Ask your contractor explain, from their perspective, what the problem is.
 Is the job more expensive or complicated than anticipated?
 Is it because the appliances or supplies you want aren't available?
-See whether you can work out the delay or problem through conversation.
+See whether you can work out the delay or problem.

-If these avenues still get you nowhere, you might need to sue the contractor to truly get some attention.
-Small claims court may or may not be the appropriate venue.
-Generally, small claims courts have limited jurisdiction.
-This means that the judges are limited in certain ways in terms of what they can do for you.
-Specifically, small claims courts usually have a monetary limit – for example $5,000.
-This means that you cannot sue for an amount more than that limit.
+If the above avenues still get you nowhere, you might need to sue the contractor to truly get some attention.
+Small claims court might or might not be the appropriate venue.
+They typically have limited jurisdiction, meaning that the judges' hands are somewhat tied regarding what they can do for you.

 Broadly speaking, a person should not file a lawsuit in small claims court unless it's an absolute must.
-The legal process will almost certainly be slow, and as a practical matter, that means that the work on your home will come to a halt in the meantime.
+As a practical matter, the work on your home will no doubt come to a halt pending the court hearing and decision.